kodeFant/100-days-of-code/log.md

 **Plans for tomorrow:** Figure out how to make a proper responsive chart and finish my bar chart for my new blog post.

 **Link to work:** [DrifterCode.com](https://driftercode.com)

+### Day 10: October 10th, 2018

+#####

+**Today's Progress:** Short day of coding today.
+Continued tinkering with Charts.js.
+Tried to figure out if it had something to do with CSS Grid, but it did not.
+I probably need to force it with a width of 100% with JavaScript, but did not have time for it today.

+**Thoughts:** I have had lots of troubles with elements not respecting parent with.
+Must be a common pain point of CSS.

+**Plans for tomorrow:** Fix chart with JavaScript and finish blog post about testing IE11 on Mac or Linux.